Top 27 API Testing Interview Questions

 - 3 API Testing Interview Questions for Experienced

-- 3.4 18.
-What Difficulties have You Encountered While Testing APIs?
+- 3.4 22.
+What Difficulties Have You Encountered While Testing APIs?

-Web API Testing Interview Questions for Freshers (Definition & Functions of an API )
+Web API Interview Questions for Freshers (Definition & Functions of an API )

-This article will discuss the frequently asked Web API Testing Interview questions.
+Here will discuss the frequently asked Web API Interview questions.
 Please understand, comprehend, and research further.

 1. How do you Define an API with an Example?